QihuiZhao/cloud-native-OAM/docs/API_guide-northbound_interfaces.md

 ### *Upper layer management system get information of managed NFs*
 * `GET` &nbsp;&nbsp;&nbsp;&nbsp; */getVnfList*

-Used by upper layer management systems to get list of VNFs which are registered to cloud native OAM.
+Used by upper layer management systems to get list of CNFs which are registered to cloud native OAM.

 Input:
 |Name  |In |Type  |Description  | Note|